alantech/alan/anycloud/docs/how-to/gcp.md

 ?
 Pick Credentials to use ›
 ❯ mystartup-gcp
   Create new Credentials
+?
+Do you want to choose a specific region for this Deploy Config? › y ?
 Region name › us-east4-a
 ?
+Do you want to select which virtual machine type to use for this Deploy Config? › y ?
 Virtual Machine Type › e2-standard-2
 ?
-Do you want to add another region to this Deploy Config? n Successfully created "staging" Deploy Config
+Do you want to add another region to this Deploy Config? › n ?
+Minimum number of VMs per region or cloud › 1
+?
+Would you like to define a maximum number of VMs? › n Successfully created "staging" Deploy Config.
 ```